kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Set **Connection Timeout** to `3` seconds, **Keepalive** to `2` seconds, and **Repeat** to `3` seconds.
 1. Enable **Recalculate clock offset...** and **Beep on Read**
 1. Click OK, and OK to "*Reset reader now?*".
 1. If riders are milling around, you should start to see tag reads in the left hand pane, confirming that the RFID system is operating.
 Otherwise, grab a tag and bring it in and out of range.
-Ensure that you see reads from both antennas.
+Ensure that you see reads from both antennas, confirming that they're properly connected.
 1. Minimise CrossMgrImpinj and leave it running in the background.

 ### Internet Connection (Optional)